 This strain meter shows whether the strain is compressive (reducing the length) or tensile (increasing the length) when an object such as a strut on a crane changes its shape.
 The strain is sensed by a strain gauge that is glued to the object being tested.
 The change in resistance of the strain gauge produces a change in the reading of the meter.
-For the purpose, an analogue or digital meter, such as a voltmeter, can be used that has full-scale deflection of 1V DC.
-But use of a digital multimeter would be better.
+For the purpose, an analogue or digital meter, such as a voltmeter, can be used that has a full-scale deflection of 1V DC.
+But the use of a digital multimeter would be better.

 The circuit shows how a single op-amp IC 741 (IC3) amplifies the output from a network of three resistors (R1 through R3) and strain gauge SG1.
 Since the nominal resistance of the strain gauge recommended for this circuit is 120 ohms, each of resistors R1 through R3 should have a value of 120 ohms.
-The resistors should also have a tolerance of better than 0.1 per cent so that any change in the temperature doesn’t cause unwanted change in the reading of the meter.
+The resistors should also have a tolerance of better than 0.1 percent so that any change in the temperature doesn’t cause unwanted changes in the reading of the meter.

 Working of the circuit is simple.
 When the strain gauge is unstrained, variable resistors VR1 (coarse control) and VR2 (fine control) are set to give a zero reading on the multimeter.
 (This zero voltage may instead be any convenient voltage, such as 1.5V, and not necessarily a zero voltage supply for the circuit.)
 If the meter reading increases, it indicates that the strain gauge is undergoing an increase in length (tensile strain).
 If the meter reading decreases, the strain gauge is undergoing a decrease in length (compressive strain).